Leave-Us-Alone/PGE-P/README.md

 ## About PGE-P
-Phoenix Game Engine Plus (PGE-P) is a fork of the popular PSP Lua Game engine [PGE](https://github.com/KapLex/PGE) with the various amount of bug&compilation fixes.
+Phoenix Game Engine Plus (PGE-P) is a fork of the popular PSP Lua Game engine [PGE](https://github.com/KapLex/PGE) by [InsertWittyName]() with the various amount of bug&compilation fixes.

 ![PGE-P Demo](https://user-images.githubusercontent.com/38983673/187067882-55c7727e-5ef4-40bd-a021-8f55a9ab8f69.png)